ShreyasDankhade/Portfolio_Optimatization_Project/Readme.txt

+Step 1 - Create a Virtual Environment ( if you want to you can ignore the step 1)

-Step 1 - Install Required Python Libraries
+Step 2 - Install Required Python Libraries

-Step 2 - Run the Python file `portfolio_app.py` using the command
+Step 3 - Run the Python file `main.py` using the command
-                    - For Windows : `python .\portfolio_app.py`
+                    - For Windows : `python .\main.py`
-                    - For MAC OS/ Linux - `pyhton3 ./portfolio_app.py`
+                    - For MAC OS/ Linux - `python3 ./main.py`

-Step 3 - Open http://127.0.0.1:5000 on the browser.
+Step 4 - Open http://127.0.0.1:5000 on the browser.